History Days Weekend

 Reasonably priced tickets will be on sale during the summer months.
 Reservations are suggested.

-Saturday, September 15: JHS will be offering displays, newsletters, books for sale, and a quilt raffle at the Ski Bowl Park pavilion.
-A folk art program will feature well-known woodcarver Jack Masten at his home workshop in North Creek (carpooling from Ski Bowl Park is encouraged).
+JHS will be offering displays, newsletters, books for sale, and a quilt raffle at the Ski Bowl Park pavilion.

-North Creek Railroad Depot Museum hosts Open House at the Depot Museum and an exhibit at the Owens House at the railroad complex.
-Gore Mountain is offering free gondola rides!
-Last year’s popular “Touch a Truck” will return.
+North Creek Railroad Depot Museum will host Open House at the Depot Museum and an exhibit at the Owens House at the railroad complex.
+Gore Mountain may be offering free gondola rides as at last year's History Days weekend. it is hoped that last year’s popular “Touch a Truck” will return.

-Sunday, September 16, 2 p.m.: Singer/actress Eileen Egan Mack will entertain the audience at Tannery Pond Community Center with her famous portrayal of Jeanne Robert Foster.
-This free program, ‘Voice of the Mountains,” recreates the people and lore of the Adirondack Frontier in story and song.
+Saturday, October 5, 2019, 7 p.m: Singer/actress Eileen Egan Mack and singer/guitarist Dan Berggren will entertain the audience at Tannery Pond Community Center with their famous portrayal of Jeanne Robert Foster.
+This program, ‘Voice of the Mountains,” recreates the people and lore of the Adirondack Frontier in story and song.
 The program is based on the works of poet and author Jeanne Robert Foster.

 This collaboration among Johnsburg Historical Society, North Creek Railroad Depot Museum, Our Town Theatre Group and GEM Radio Theatre is a positive step forward towards improving the quality of life in the Town of Johnsburg.